-Trusts Classified as Grantor Trusts
+Class B Trust Classified as Grantor Trust

-Assuming that a Trust is classified as a grantor trust, a U.S. Certificateholder will be treated as owning its pro rata undivided interest in the relevant Deposits and each of the Equipment Notes held by the Trust, the
+Assuming that the Class B Trust is classified as a grantor trust, a U.S. Class B Certificateholder will be treated as owning its pro rata undivided interest in the relevant Deposits and each of the Series B Equipment Notes held by the

-Trust's contractual rights and obligations under the Note Purchase Agreement, and any other property held by the Trust.
-Accordingly, each U.S. Certificateholder's share of interest paid on the Equipment Notes will be taxable as ordinary income, as it is paid or accrued, in accordance with such U.S. Certificateholder's method of accounting for U.S. federal income tax purposes except as noted in the next paragraph, and a U.S. Certificateholder's share of premium, if any, paid on redemption of an Equipment Note will be treated as capital gain.
-Any amounts received by a Trust under a Liquidity Facility in order to make interest payments will be treated for U.S. federal income tax purposes as having the same characteristics as the payments they replace.
-The Deposits likely will be subject to the original issue discount and contingent payment debt instrument rules, with the result that a U.S. Certificateholder will be required to include interest income on the Deposits on an accrual basis, regardless of its normal method of accounting and with a possible slight deferral in the timing of income as compared to holding a single debt instrument with terms comparable to a Certificate.
+Class B Trust, the Class B Trust's contractual rights and obligations under the Note Purchase Agreement, and any other property held by the Class B Trust.
+Accordingly, each U.S. Class B Certificateholder's share of interest paid on the Series B Equipment Notes will be taxable as ordinary income, as it is paid or accrued, in accordance with such U.S. Class B Certificateholder's method of accounting for U.S. federal income tax purposes except as noted in the next paragraph, and a U.S. Class B Certificateholder's share of premium, if any, paid on redemption of a Series B Equipment Note will be treated as capital gain.
+Any amounts received by a Class B Trust under the Liquidity Facility in order to make interest payments will be treated for U.S. federal income tax purposes as having the same characteristics as the payments they replace.
+The Deposits likely will be subject to the original issue discount and contingent payment debt instrument rules, with the result that a U.S. Class B Certificateholder will be required to include interest income on the Deposits on an accrual basis, regardless of its normal method of accounting and with a possible slight deferral in the timing of income as compared to holding a single debt instrument with terms comparable to a Class B Certificate.

-Under the Tax Act, U.S. Certificateholders that use an accrual method of accounting for U.S. federal income tax purposes generally will be required to include certain amounts in income no later than the time such amounts are reflected on certain financial statements.
+Under the Tax Cuts and Jobs Act (the "Tax Act"), U.S. Class B Certificateholders that use an accrual method of accounting for U.S. federal income tax purposes generally will be required to include certain amounts in income no later than the time such amounts are reflected on certain financial statements.
 The application of this rule thus may require the accrual of income earlier than would be the case under the general tax rules applicable to accrual basis taxpayers, although the precise application of this rule is unclear at this time.
-This rule generally will be effective for tax years beginning after December 31, 2017 or, for debt securities issued with original issue discount, for tax years beginning after December 31, 2018.
-U.S. Certificateholders that use an accrual method of accounting should consult with their tax advisors regarding the potential applicability of this legislation to their particular situation.
+U.S. Class B Certificateholders that use an accrual method of accounting should consult with their tax advisors regarding the potential applicability of this legislation to their particular situation.